ying-teaching/python-book/notes/Ch05-functions/main-and-scope.md

 main()
 ```

-As shown above, you can use a funtion and define it later.
+As shown above, you can use a function and define it later.

 ## 2 Variable Scope

-Every Python varaible has a scope -- it is only visible in the region it is defined.
+Every Python variable has a scope -- it is only visible in the region it is defined.
 Python has three scopes:

 - Built-in scope: Python has some built-in names such as `int()`, `str()`, `list()` etc.
 - Local scope: variables in a function.
 There are many local scopes because there are many functions.
 - Global scope: variable outside any function.

 Python use a dictionary for each scope.
 Such a dictionary is called a **namespace** but it is an implementation detail that you can learn more in the future.